of the Professional Photographers of Los Angeles County

 (CO =Critique Only, A=Architectural, C=Commercial, E=Electronic Art, L=Landscape, N=Nature, O=Open, P=Portrait, PJ=Photojournalism and W=Wedding/Event)

-Please note images in the wrong category will be submitted to the judges as entered and may be disqualified at the discretion of the DPC Director or Moderator.
+Please note images in the wrong category may be disqualified at the discretion of the DPC Director or Moderator.

 File size must not exceed 3.5MB.